Jeffro80/Student_Reports_Preparer/README.md

 - Not Logged In Report (Students have not logged in previous 4 weeks)

-## Prepare Completion Mark Course Group Report
+## Prepare Student Expiry Report - 1 Month

-Prepares a report showing the completion status for each student for the columns of Tutor, Head Tutor and Manager.
+Prepares a report of students that expire from a course in the next month.

 ### Required Files

-- User Completion Mark Report (Users completion mark by course and group)
+- addresses.csv
+- Expiry Report (Students expiring this month)

-## Prepare Complete Tutor Only Report
+## Prepare Student Expiry Report - 3 Months

-Prepares a report showing the students that have been marked complete by their tutor but not by the Head Tutor or Manager.
+Prepares a report of students that expire from a course in the next three months.

 ### Required Files

-- Users Marked Tutor Only Report (Users marked by tutor but not head tutor or manager)
+- addresses.csv
+- Expiry Report (Students expiring next 3 months)

-## Prepare Count of Completions Tutor Group Report
+## Prepare Students Not Submitted Report - 2 Weeks

-Prepares a report showing the number of students for each tutor group that have been marked as complete.
-It only shows students in the Part-time courses.
+Prepares a report of students that have not made a submission in the last 2 weeks.
+Used for tracking part-time student submissions.

 ### Required Files

-- Count of Completions Report (Count of completions by tutor and group in courses)
+- Active Students File
+- Student File
+- Submissions Made Report (Students submitted work in previous 2 weeks)

-## Prepare Count of Unmarked Assessments Report
+## Prepare Students Not Submitted Report - 4 Weeks

-Prepares a report showing the number of unmarked assessments for each tutor group.
+Prepares a report of students that have not made a submission in the last 4 weeks.
+Used for tracking online student submissions.

 ### Required Files

-- Count of Unmarked Assessments per Tutor Report (Count of unmarked assessments by tutor)
+- Active Students File
+- Student File
+- Submissions Made Report (Students submitted work in previous 4 weeks)

-## Prepare Count of Students Per Tutor Report
+## Prepare Submissions Made Report - 2 Weeks

-Prepares a report showing the number of students for each tutor group.
+Prepares a report of students that have made a submission in the last 2 weeks.
+Used for tracking part-time student submissions.

 ### Required Files

-- Count of Students in Tutor Group Report (Count of students per tutor group)
+- Submissions Made Report (Students submitted work in previous 2 weeks)

-## Prepare Insightly Tags Updates Report
+## Prepare Submissions Made Report - 4 Weeks

-Prepares a number of reports showing the changes that need to be made to Insightly tags and statistics on the number of students allocated each tag.
+Prepares a report of students that have made a submission in the last 4 weeks.
+Used for tracking online student submissions.

+### Required Files

+- Submissions Made Report (Students submitted work in previous 4 weeks)

 ### Required Files